-The following is an excerpt from AHP’s new book, Redefining Healthcare Philanthropy, written by thought leaders from across the profession.
+The following is an excerpt from Redefining Healthcare Philanthropy.

-Each member of the development team has his own personality, strengths and weaknesses.
-Leaders must evaluate the team and determine how effective each person is in his role and if there are opportunities for advancement or areas that need work.
-Does he have the appropriate intellect for the position he holds?
+Each member of the development team has their own personality, strengths, and weaknesses.
+Leaders must evaluate the team and determine how effective each person is in their role and if there are opportunities for advancement or areas that need work.
+Does the person have the appropriate intellect for the position they hold?
 This will most certainly differ depending on the type of work being done.
 However, let’s explore the desired and necessary skills of frontline fundraisers.